MRCIEU/CheckSumStats/README.md

 ```

 <img src="man/figures/README-make_plot_predlnor3-1.png" width="100%" />
-Overall the bias seems small and mostly varies from -10.9% to -13.5%,
+Overall the relative bias seems small and mostly varies from -10.9% to
-although it does seem to get worse with stronger effect sizes.
-Since
-genetic effect sizes tend to be quite small, a bias of 10% is unlikely
+-13.5%.
+Since genetic effect sizes tend to be small, a relative bias of
-to make a material difference.
+10% is very small in absolute terms.

 In the next example we show a dataset that returns a slope and intercept
 very different from